mkdocstrings/mkdocstrings/docs/handlers/overview.md

 For most other cases, the experimental handler will work just fine.

-If you want to keep using the legacy handler as long as possible, you can already specify the `python-legacy` extra when depending on *mkdocstrings*:
+If you want to keep using the legacy handler as long as possible, you can depend on `mkdocstrings-python-legacy` directly, or specify the `python-legacy` extra when depending on *mkdocstrings*:

 ```toml
 # PEP 621 dependencies declaration